-This issue of the UFB reflects the District's 2021-22 Revised Budget based on the Enacted State Budget and advisories from the county and state agencies.
-We also include information on COVID-19 related expenditures and Measure Q updates.
+This issue of the UFB reflects the District's 2021-22 Revised Budget based on advisories from the county and state agencies.
+We also include information on COVID-19 related expenditures.

 Huntington Beach City School District is committed to supporting student achievement and maintaining fiscal stability during these unprecedented times.
 Your support for our students is vital to their education and makes our schools and our community strong.